Shimojiha Uechi-ryu Karate Do

 Yasuo Shimoji

-In 1940, his system of martial arts was renamed Uechi-ryu karate jutsu by his students in honor of Kanbun.
-Upon Kanbun’s passing in 1948 his son Kaneibecame the head of the organization and taught at a dojo in Futenma, Okinawa until his death in 1991.
-The Futenma dojo still stands today and Uechi-ryu continues to be taught be members of the Uechi family there.
+In 1940, his students formally named the system Uechi-ryu karate jutsu in his honor.
+Following Kanbun Uechi’s passing in 1948, leadership of the style was passed to his son, Kanei Uechi, who continued to develop and teach the system at the family dojo in Futenma, Okinawa.
+Kanei led the organization until his death in 1991.
+The Futenma dojo remains active today, and Uechi-ryu continues to be preserved and taught by members of the Uechi family.